-In a few days, pilgrims from all around the world will be making their way to Mecca in order to fulfil their fifth pillar of Islam – Hajj – a pillar that has countless objectives and today I will be focusing on just one of them.
+Pilgrims from all around the world are making their way to Mecca in order to fulfil their fifth pillar of Islam – Hajj – a pillar that has countless objectives and today I will be focusing on just one of them.

 Shaykh Ahmad Ibn ‘AbdulHaleem Ad-Dahlawi said,